 Placing your money on multiple bets in an event is not unusual in sports betting.
-But bettors should have a full understanding of the intricacies of such a category before taking a chance to boost their own bankroll.
+But bettors should fully understand the intricacies of such a category before taking a chance to boost their own bankroll

 A bettor who places his money on the first two positions in a race, particularly in horse racing, is someone who’s taking on an Exacta Bet.
-Also known as an Exactor or a Perfecta bet, a punter can win if he or she backs on the horses they wagered to finish first and second, in that exact order.
+Also known as an Exactor or a Perfecta bet, a punter can win if they back on the horses they wagered to finish first and second, in that exact order.

-Let this blog provide non-horse racing bettors and new punters with a guide to explore an intriguing way to place their money on their favorite jocks.
+Let this blog provide non-horse racing bettors and new punters with a guide to explore an intriguing way to place their money on their favorite jocks and to learn what’s an exacta in horse racing.
 Punters should also plot a strategy that works to add funds to their bankroll and sustain a long-term sports betting experience.

-Unlike the lottery where a bettor can win the jackpot with six correct numbers regardless of their arrangement, the Exacta bets can only be won if their horses finish in the top two in that exact order.
+Unlike the lottery, where a bettor can win the jackpot with six correct numbers regardless of their arrangement, the exacta bet horse racing can only be won if their horses finish in the top two in that exact order.
 No payouts will happen if the exact arrangement doesn’t happen.

 Other bettors resort to placing multiple bets where they bet one horse to win (finish first) with others to finish in second, then reverse it for that horse to finish second.
 This is only an effective strategy if the punter is positive that a particular horse will come in first or second.

 It is also very likely that an Exacta bet will result in numerous unsuccessful bets while employing a good strategy does not guarantee a win for your bankroll.
 Winning an Exacta bet also requires a huge amount of luck and timing to succeed.